Skip to main contentSkip to navigation

 Hardware RAID (DDF)Dell PERC, LSI MegaRAIDSNIA Disk Data FormatReserved region at absolute end of each member drive

-Hardware RAID (Legacy)AdaptecProprietary vendor formatAdaptec: sector zero
+Hardware RAID (Legacy)AdaptecProprietary vendor formatAdaptec: reserved region at end of drive

 For mdadm arrays, the superblock version determines recovery strategy.
 Version 1.2 (the modern default) places the superblock 4 KB from the start with data beginning after a 1 MB aligned offset.
 Version 0.90 places metadata near the end, which means the data payload starts at byte 0 and can be accidentally auto-mounted by an OS that does not recognize the RAID.